-Everybody poops.
-Especially during labor.
-No, you’re not guaranteed to poop, but it is likely.
+No, you’re not guaranteed to have a bowel movement, but it is likely.

-Don’t let the fear of pooping cause you to not push correctly.
+Don’t let the mere notion of this cause you to not push correctly.
 Your labor and delivery nurses don’t care.
-I was so mortified about the possibility of pooping during labor it was practically one of the first concerns I blurted out once I arrived at the hospital.
+I was so mortified about the possibility of having a bowel movement during labor it was practically one of the first concerns I blurted out once I arrived at the hospital.

-My sweet L& D nurse put my fears at ease right away by telling me pooping during delivery is completely normal, and in fact, if you do happen to have one, you’re actually pushing correctly!
+My sweet L& D nurse put my fears at ease right away by telling me having a bowel movement during delivery is completely normal, and in fact, if you do happen to have one, you’re actually pushing correctly!

 Turns out the same muscles that need to be activated to properly push your baby out are also the ones responsible for pushing out a bowel movement.

-To further alleviate my fear my nurse told me I wouldn’t be able to tell by looking at her face if I did in fact poop and that it would be wiped away immediately.
+To further alleviate my fear my nurse told me I wouldn’t be able to tell by looking at her face if I did in fact have a bowel movement, and that it would be wiped away immediately.